 Salt water spray

 For four-to-five days after your procedure you won’t be able to wash your transplanted hair.
 Your clinic should provide you with a salt water spray to use during this period.
 This not only helps nourish the hairs but also clears away debris and dry skin which may contribute to the itchiness.
 Spray your scalp as copiously as you want to help soothe the transplanted area.
-Ensure the water comes out in a spread out burst rather than a single jet as this can damage hairs.
+Ensure the water comes out in a spread out burst rather than a single jet as this can damage hairs that have been implanted.

 Taking an anti-histamine